 New England Route: Maine, New Hampshire, and Vermont

 Start your journey in Acadia National Park, where 47,000 acres of hiking, biking, and wildlife await.
-Then, head to Camden, Maine — the self-described “Jewel of the Maine Coast.”
+Then, head to Camden, Maine — the self-described "Jewel of the Maine Coast."
 Here, you can shop downtown, picnic at the beach, and see some important lighthouses.
-Speaking of lighthouses, next up is Portland, a city where “grey flannel and plaid flannel coexist companionably,” just like you and your significant other.
-During your visit, check out the breweries, art galleries, and of course, lighthouses, like the historic Portland Head Light along the shores of Fort Williams Park in Cape Elizabeth.
+Speaking of lighthouses, next up is Portland, where you'll want to check out the breweries, art galleries, and of course, lighthouses.
+Start with the historic Portland Head Light along the shores of Fort Williams Park in Cape Elizabeth.
 Afterward, head west to the White Mountains in New Hampshire, where you can spend the night at the Omni Mount Washington Resort.
 This resort is New Hampshire's largest ski area and a favorite New England retreat for presidents past and present, artists, and celebrities seeking a peaceful mountain getaway.
-Finally, pay a visit to Waterbury, Vermont, where you can tour the Ben & Jerry’s factory and share a pint of their One Love ice cream.
+Finally, pay a visit to Waterbury, Vermont, where you can tour the Ben & Jerry's factory and share a pint of their One Love ice cream.

 Start your journey in glamorous Los Angeles and spend a day exploring iconic landmarks like the Hollywood Sign before taking Highway 101 up to Ventura.
 Here, try your hand at surfing, or ride the ferry to Santa Cruz Island, one of California's Channel Islands, to hike and explore.
 From Ventura, you'll hug the coastline up to Santa Barbara, where you can check out the Funk Zone and its urban wine trail.
 Spend the night at historic Hotel Californian and depart the next morning to take Route 154 through the winding mountains and vineyards of the Santa Ynez Valley.
 Make a detour to the quaint Danish town of Solvang and enjoy authentic European pastries like homemade ebelskivers.
 On your way back to Highway 101, stop at OstrichLand to buy the most enormous eggs you've ever seen.
 From here, you'll travel up through Los Alamos and the Santa Maria Valley vineyards, passing through the shoreside city of Pismo Beach, and finally ending your trip in San Luis Obispo for a variety of outdoor adventures and diverse culinary experiences.